 “Like what?”
 I asked, not really wanting to know.

 “At first it was all electrical.
-Fuses would short out, the radio would turn on by itself to a station that no one in the house listened to, lights would flicker.
-It was just an annoyance, but one that could be reasoned away.
-Then the taps started up.”
+Fuses would short, the radio turned on by itself to a station that no one in the house listened to, lights flickered all the time.
+It was annoying at first and it could all be reasoned away.
+But then the taps started up.”

 “I call them taps, but it sounded more like pennies being dropped into a coffee can.
-At night, right around the same time every night, it would wake all of us up.
+It woke us up right around the same time every night..
 Three taps, over and over again for about twenty minutes.
-We searched the house, all of us, and couldn’t find the cause.
-[A man’s voice whispers “It was me.”]** Eventually we just learned to ignore it.”
+We searched the house and couldn’t find the cause.
+[A man’s voice whispers “It was me.”]
+Eventually we just learned to ignore it.”
 Jenn shrugged.

 “And then?”
 I prompted.

-“Then one night, after the taps had woken me up I was reading to try to ignore the noise and fall back to sleep.
+“Then one night the taps woke me up and I was trying to ignore them by reading.
 I must have dozed off, because I opened my eyes and the book that I had been reading was hovering over me.
-I reached for it, like as a reflex, I wasn’t completely awake yet, and the second I lifted my arm up the book dropped onto my stomach.”
+I reached for it, like as a reflex, I mean wasn’t completely awake yet and the second I lifted my arm up the book dropped onto my stomach.”

 “Uh uh,” I said, needing to use the bathroom, but unwilling to leave the room by myself.

-“Other things too, I was doing homework in my room one night, at my desk which sat underneath a window.
-I was looking down and heard creaking and looked up to see the window pane all spidered and cracked.
+“Other things too, I was doing homework in my room one night at my desk, which sat right beneath my window.
+I was looking down at my textbook when I heard creaking, I looked up to see the window pane all spidered and cracked.
 Eventually every mirror in the house had cracks in it.
-My father was so upset, thought we were acting out, especially me.
-He wanted things to be calm and normal for my mom.
-She had spent time in the hospital after the attacks ‘to rest her mind,’ and he didn’t want anything to upset her.
+My father was so upset, he thought we were acting out, especially me.
+He was desperate for everything to be calm and normal for my mom.
+She had spent time in the hospital after the attacks to ‘rest her mind,’ and he didn’t want anything to upset her.

 “But then the voice came and he started to believe me and my brother.”